Dreaming381/Latios-Framework/Documentation~/Core/Sub-Systems.md

 method is invoked.
 Only EntityManager, EntityQuery, and BlackboardEntity operations are recommended.*

-*Caution 2: Only SubSystems directly inside a SuperSystem or RootSuperSystem will have ShouldUpdateSystem() invoked.*
+*Caution 2: Only SubSystems directly inside a SuperSystem, RootSuperSystem or Core-defined ComponentSystemGroup will have ShouldUpdateSystem() invoked.*